-This reason is rarely stressed properly, but it truly is so.
-After gradutation, there is a broad range of opportunities for a future job.
-In case you find none of the possibilities appealing, you can combine them or invent your own path of further specialization.
-Upon finishing medical college you can choose to work in hospitals, science institutes, public health care or be part of the medical segment of some other science.
-There are doctors who are managing health care costs in economical sciences, or cooperate as a part of judicial sciences in proving medical errors and patients' rights.
+This reason is not stressed enough.
+After graduation, there is a broad range of opportunities for a future job.
+In case you find none of the disciplines appealing, you can combine them or invent your own path of further specialization.
+Upon finishing medical school, you can choose to work in hospitals, science institutes, public healthcare providers or be part of the medical department of some other professional field.
+There are doctors who are managing healthcare costs in economics sectors, or contribute to the legal work intended to verify medical errors and patients' rights.

-Be that as it may, do not worry in case you do not see yourself as a future pediatrist or surgeon; you have six years to decide what exactly you are interested in.
+Be that as it may, do not worry in case you do not see yourself as a future paediatrician, surgeon or therapist.
+You have six years to decide what exactly you are interested in.

 2. Working with people